 SRH has broadened the scope of its activities to include other communicable diseases.
 In order to control tuberculosis in the area, SRH worked in collaboration with the Government of India, under the Revised National Tuberculosis Control Programme to detect and treat sputum positive patients.
 The Directly Observed Treatment Short Course (DOTS) programme started in the year 1998, covering a population of 0.5 million people in Hyderabad.
 SRH runs a Tuberculosis Unit with five Microscopic Centres for direct sputum testing.

 In October 2005, SRH started a 20 bed orphanage for HIV+ orphans, funded by A.P.
 State Aids Control Society (APSACS).
 In 2009, the orphanage was upgraded to a 50 bed Community Care Centre for HIV+ children, one of only six in the country and had been funded by National AIDS Control Organisation (NACO).
 The children are given Anti-retroviral therapy (ART) as well as a highly nutritious diet.
 A primary school is run on campus while the older children study at the local government school, followed by vocational training.
-Unfortunately, NACO has withdrawn its grant from 31 Mar 2013 as it is stopping funding of all HIV/AIDS projects.
-SRH is attempting to get alternate source of support to continue to run the Children's home.
+NACO has withdrawn its grant from 31 Mar 2013 as it is stopping funding of all HIV/AIDS projects.
+SRH has been unable to get alternate source of support to continue to run the Children's home and so had to close the Children's home.
+The children have been placed in an orphanage in Warangal, Telangana.

 The Chudamani Vruddha Ashram, a home for aged women was established in 1993 by Rani Kumudini Devi in memory of her mother, with accommodation for 15 inmates.